sudoankit/sudoankit.github.io/_posts/2018-01-01-allure-of-academia.md

 It's 2018.
 I knew this year is going to be great.
 I just feel it.
 I am transistioning slowly into academia and I thought why not make 2018 the best of it?
 So, my resolution is an ambitious one.

-Every month, select a highly cited paper on <span class="yellow-highlight">computer vision, human computer interaction and brain computer interfaces, pattern recognition and machine learning, computational photography, neuroscience, mathematics and artificial intelligence</span>, and write up a post, an article about on it, visually.
+Every month, I select a highly cited paper on my interests (look "About"), and write up a post, an article about on it, visually.
 Illustrations, animations, implementations and some intuition.
 I believe this would make me read a lot of papers as well as learn by implementing them.
 Posting my observations and understanding on the internet, interested academics and also those in the industry might refer to my post and learn something.

 I totally want you all to input any comments, errors and anything you got in your mind to make this so much better.